AIA G702 Example (Filled Out)

 Generate G702-Style Pay Apps Without Wrestling Spreadsheets

-If you’re tired of double-checking formulas and re-creating the same G702 layout for every project, PayAppPro can handle the math and formatting for you.
+If you’re tired of double-checking formulas and re-creating the same G702 logic for every project, PayAppPro can handle the math and formatting for you.